jennguyen1/nhuyhoa/_posts/2015-10-30-Split-Apply-Combine.md

 </table>
 </div><p></p>

-And here we see that those duplicates were indeed removed.
+Those duplicates were indeed removed.

 {% highlight text %}
 ## [1] 0
 {% endhighlight %}

-`do()` is versatile because it can handle a variety of different output types.

-Here I create summary tables of $$posttest.score$$ regressed against $$pretest.score$$ for each unique combination of subject and grade.
+Here are summary tables of $$posttest.score$$ regressed against $$pretest.score$$ for each unique combination of subject and grade.

 {% highlight r %}
 class %>%